Martin Pistorius: Early life

-Pistorius believes that he began regaining consciousness around age 16 (around 1992), during which time he was able to sense the people around him but did not immediately recall previous events, something he has described as "a bit like a baby being born".
+Pistorius believes that he began regaining consciousness in the early 1990s, during which time he was able to sense the people around him but did not immediately recall previous events, something he has described as "a bit like a baby being born".
 Around age 19, Pistorius regained full consciousness and awareness, but was initially unable to impart this to the people around him.
 He was capable of making small movements that were not initially detected by his primary caregivers.
-One day, Virna van der Walt—an aromatherapist and one of Pistorius's day carers—began noticing that Pistorius would react to specific statements and questions she made.
+One day, Virna van der Walt—an aromatherapist and one of Pistorius' day carers—began noticing that Pistorius would react to specific statements and questions she made.
 Upon her recommendations, Pistorius was sent to the Centre For Augmentative And Alternative Communication at the University of Pretoria around age 25.
 There, they confirmed that he was aware and could respond to statements.
-Pistorius's parents gave him a computer with software to communicate with the people around him.
+He has learned to use augmentative and alternative communication (AAC) to communicate with others.

 Personal life

-Pistorius met his wife Joanna, a UK resident in 2008 through his sister Kim, who had moved to the United Kingdom for her job.
-He later moved to the United Kingdom and they were married in 2009.
-He described the terrifying experience of being aware but paralysed in a short video recording in 2018, when the couple were about to have a child.
+Pistorius met his wife Joanna, a UK resident, in 2008 through his sister Kim, who had moved to England for her job.
+He later moved there, and they were married in 2009.
+He described the terrifying experience of being aware but paralysed in a short video recording in 2018, when the couple was about to have a child.
 By that time, while still using a wheelchair, he was racing in it.
 Their son, Sebastian Albert Pistorius, was born a few months later on 6 December.

 Published work

-In 2011, Simon & Schuster published Pistorius's autobiography, Ghost Boy, which he co-wrote with Megan Lloyd Davies.
+In 2011, Simon & Schuster published Pistorius' autobiography, Ghost Boy, which he co-wrote with Megan Lloyd Davies.
 The book met with a favourable response.
 By 2011, Pistorius had regained some control over his head and arms and could communicate with others via a computer equipped with text-to-speech software.